hash-bang/async-chainable/README.md

 	async.waterfall([fooFunc, barFunc, bazFunc], console.log); // Async goodness

+	// With new async-chainable flexibility
+	async
-	async // But with new async-chainable flexibility .parallel([fooFunc, barFunc, bazFunc]) // Do these operations in parallel THEN .series([fooFunc, barFunc, bazFunc]) // Do these in series (note these only run when the above has resolved) .end(console.log)
+		.parallel([fooFunc, barFunc, bazFunc]) // Do these operations in parallel THEN .series([fooFunc, barFunc, bazFunc]) // Do these in series (note these only run when the above has resolved) .end(console.log)

+	// Or just like async
+	// NOTE: This style cannot be chained in order to maintain compability with async async.parallel([fooFunc, barFunc, bazFunc], console.log);

 FAQ